McEazy2700/Geology-Stuff/300level/second-semester/Gel-321-test-study.md

 #### Time
 Time is a very important factor in metamorphism as metamorphism is a very slow process, the more time parent rocks spend under metamorphic conditions, the more complete their metamorphism is.

+## Metamorphic Grade
+Metamorphic grade refers to the amount or degree of metamorphism a rock undergoes.
+It ranges from **log grade** (little metamorphism) to **high grade** (high metamorphism).
+Low-grade metamorphism begins at temperatures just above sedimentary rock conditions. the sequence **slate -> phyllite -> schist -> gneiss** represents increasing metamorphic grade.
+We use **index minerals** that form at specific temperatures and pressures to identify metamorphic grades.
+They also provide insight into the rock's protolith and the metamorphic conditions that created it. **chlorite -> muscovite -> biotite -> garnet
+-> saturolite** are index minerals.